 The model I had the keys to for the fortnight was the most civilian-focused option in the range – the beautifully boxy GXL wagon finished in lovely Merlot Red which retails for $69,090 plus another $600 for the paintwork – and when I say keys, plural, I really do mean it as the separate small key for turning in the ignition and massive fob for the remote central locking was just the tip of the iceberg when it comes to the time warp the 70 Series feels to exist in.

 Compared to the base WorkMate – which is about as well-equipped as a call centre cubicle and really only aimed at being used in places like mines – the GXL specification gains a number of features, some of which I’m betting you mightn’t have thought about in a long while such as a powered antennae.
-Yep, we’re going that far back in time.
-And no, making the antennae go up and down does not get old.
+Yes, we’re going that far back in time, and no, making the antennae go up and down does not get old.

 Power windows, a combination clock and external temperature gauge, carpeted floors, and very ’80s-feeling patterned velour upholstery on the seat and door cards are among the other upgrades over the mine-spec model – along with the 16-inch diamond cut alloy wheels and chromed and painted bumpers on the outside – although features like cruise control, air conditioning with manual slider controls, and the ultra-basic head unit with a CD player and Bluetooth are at least standard.
 Shame it only has a four-speaker stereo though, which truly does sound like it comes from the time this car first launched.